fredsterboard/vector_library/README.md

 initial_vector(type_t);
 ```

-type_t is the type of vector for which you plan to use in your code:
+type_t is the type of vector for which you plan to use in your code.

 Example:

 ```
 #include <stdio.h>
 #include <stdlib.h>